Akihabara – is it the dream of every Figure Collector to be in the home and world of anime series?

 - Prices are generally cheaper than shops in the main street

 - Have some floors specialising in robots, Kamen rider, retro games, Western toys etc

 - Rare, vintage items can be found if you look hard enough

 - 1st floor is a trading floor where you can sell your figurines

 - Google Map Link here

 I found this place after resisting hordes of girls trying to advertise and get me into cafes down the side street of Akihabara.
-The street facing the entrance of the Mandrake complex is a very popular spot for them to hook up unwary guys.
-Also, the Lawson convenience store nearby is a Chinese vampire themed cafe.
+The street that is facing the entrance of the Mandrake complex is a very popular spot for them to hook up unwary guys.
+Also, the Lawson convenience store nearby is a Chinese vampire-themed cafe.

 - Expect a mix of brand new and 2nd-hand items